charan379/Movie-Downloader/README.md

 This script has been developed and tested on python 3.7.0 running on an Arch Linux x86_64 machine and is expected to run on python 3.5.x and above.

-Incase of any issue with script, do raise an issue on the repository.
+Incase of any issue with script when running with python 3, do raise an issue on the repository.
+Incase of any issue with script running python 2 then do this:
+* Run the script using Python 3.5+
+* If it works continue using it with Python 3
+* If it doesn't then raise an issue on the repository.
+* In case you're wondering why not continue using Python 2, head [here](https://wiki.python.org/moin/Python2orPython3)
+* If you're still stubborn to continue using Python 2.x then fix it yourself.

+Why did [I](https://github.com/gadilashashank) include support for Python2 ?
+Simple answer: [I](https://github.com/gadilashashank) DIDN'T.

 Thanks for using the script :)